MicrosoftDocs/power-pages-docs/power-pages-docs/security/configure-web-application-firewall.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Web Application Firewall (WAF) is available for production websites.
+Web Application Firewall (WAF) is available for production sites created using Power Pages.
+In this article, you'll learn about how to enable or disable Web Application Firewall for Power Pages sites.

->[!IMPORTANT]
+## Prerequisites

+You'll need the following before configuring WAF for your Power Pages website.

-> - You must be an administrator to configure Web Application Firewall.
+- You must be an administrator to configure Web Application Firewall.
-> - WAF requires Content Delivery Network (CDN) on websites.
+- WAF requires Content Delivery Network (CDN) on sites.
 You must [configure CDN](/power-apps/maker/portals/configure/configure-cdn) before you enable WAF.

-## Enable Web Application Firewall for PowerPages sites
+## Enable Web Application Firewall for Power Pages sites

 1. Open the [Power Platform admin center](https://admin.powerplatform.microsoft.com/environments).